LLNL/sundials/doc/shared/nvectors/NVector_ManyVector.rst

 -------------------------------

-The NVECTOR_MANYVECTOR module implements all vector operations listed in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for :c:func:`N_VGetArrayPointer()`, :c:func:`N_VSetArrayPointer()`,
+The NVECTOR_MANYVECTOR module implements all vector operations listed in :numref:`NVectors.Ops` except for :c:func:`N_VGetArrayPointer()`, :c:func:`N_VSetArrayPointer()`, :c:func:`N_VScaleAddMultiVectorArray()`, and
-:c:func:`N_VScaleAddMultiVectorArray()`, and
 :c:func:`N_VLinearCombinationVectorArray()`.
-As such, this vector cannot be used with the SUNDIALS Fortran-77 interfaces, nor with the SUNDIALS direct solvers and preconditioners.
+As such, this vector cannot be used with the SUNDIALS direct solvers and preconditioners.
 Instead, the NVECTOR_MANYVECTOR module provides functions to access subvectors, whose data may in turn be accessed according to their NVECTOR implementations.

-The names of vector operations are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_ManyVector`` (e.g. ``N_VDestroy_ManyVector``).
+The names of vector operations are obtained from those in :numref:`NVectors.Ops` by appending the suffix ``_ManyVector`` (e.g.
-The module NVECTOR_MANYVECTOR provides the following additional user-callable routines:
+``N_VDestroy_ManyVector``).
+The module NVECTOR_MANYVECTOR provides
+the following additional user-callable routines:

-.. c:function:: N_Vector N_VNew_ManyVector(sunindextype num_subvectors, N_Vector *vec_array)
+.. c:function:: N_Vector N_VNew_ManyVector(sunindextype num_subvectors, N_Vector *vec_array, SUNContext sunctx)

    This function creates a ManyVector from a set of existing NVECTOR objects.